Do you just have a cool logo? Or branding that really works?

 3. the work of branding experts is evident in everyday life

-The true quality of a logo is not in its presentation, but in its use.
-If a sign remains clear even though the space, color or medium changes, this speaks for design expertise and strategic thinking.
+The true quality of a logo is not shown in its presentation, but in its use.
+If a sign remains clear even though the place, color or medium changes, this speaks for design expertise and strategic thinking.

 Style plays a role – it gives character and recognizability.
 But style without function remains a facade.
 Good branding combines both: style and functionality.